niawjunior/docaider/README.md

 - Node.js 18 or higher
 - npm or yarn package manager
 - OpenAI API key (for embeddings and AI features)
-- Google Generative AI API key (for web search and TTS)
 - Supabase account (for vector database and authentication)

 ### Installation